How to Make Tofu | Homemade Tofu Recipe and Tips for Making Tofu | Cultures for Health

 While the mixture sits, small white curds will separate from amber colored liquid.

-If the tofu will not be consumed the same day its made, store the tofu in a container with cold water in the refrigerator.
-The soaking water should be changed daily.
+If you don't plan to consume the tofu the same day that you make it, store it in a container filled with cold water in the refrigerator.
+Change this soaking water daily until you consume your tofu.

 Makes a little less than a pound of tofu.